Social distancing may remain in place until 2022, Harvard researchers say

 The study added that even in the case of "apparent elimination," SARS-CoV-2 surveillance should still be maintained, as a resurgence in contagion may be possible as late as 2024.
 According to the findings, it is likely that COVID-19 could re-emerge every winter.

-The World Health Organization (WHO) has warned that infections had "certainly" not yet peaked.
-Nearly two million people globally have been infected and more than 124,000 have died in the most serious pandemic in a century.
+The World Health Organization has warned that infections had "certainly" not yet peaked.
+Nearly 2 million people globally have been infected and more than 124,000 have died in the most serious pandemic in a century.

 The epicenter has shifted from China, where the virus emerged in December, to the United States, which has now recorded the most deaths.